opencost-de/opencost/FAQ.md

 mostly established xml as exchange format.
 On the other hand, we do not want to complicate the discussion by putting two schemas up for disposition.
 In a further step, we want to convert the XML into a JSON format.
 See issue [#41](https://github.com/opencost-de/opencost/issues/41).

+3. **What are the requirements for implementing openCost in my institution?**

+1. publication cost reporting in own internal format
+2. technically: OAI server & set definitions for automatic provision There must be an institution-specific system in which the publication costs are documented.
+This can be a repository or a library system, for example.
+Such an institution's own cost reporting system can be oriented on the concepts of openCost, but operates independently as an internal format.
+A technical format conversion would then take place between the internal format and the openCost exchange format.
+The second precondition for the automated exchange of cost data is the availability of an OAI server (with provisioning function, while harvesting is not necessary).

 ## Schema for individual articles